 As illustrated by The Manifest, if you have a good analytics tool, your mobile app marketing efforts will be successful.
 The significance of analytics in audience targeting, marketing automation and, user insights cannot be gainsaid.

 Using analytics can help you to rebrand your presence amongst your business competitors.
 The digital marketing field is becoming more competitive each passing day.
-Therefore, you need the best analytics tool to help you optimize your mobile apps.
-The optimizations will help you achieve your mobile app marketing goals in the long run.
+Therefore, you need the best analytics tool to help you optimise your mobile apps.
+The optimisations will help you achieve your mobile app marketing goals in the long run.

-The Significance of Utilizing Analytics in Mobile Commercial Apps
+The Significance of Utilising Analytics in Mobile Commercial Apps

-There are only few businesses that utilize analytics in their mobile apps nowadays.
+There are only few businesses that utilise analytics in their mobile apps nowadays.
 Many businesses are left out on the benefits that come along with using analytics.

-Also, it will be difficult for you to monetize your mobile business app if you don’t make use of analytics.
+Also, it will be difficult for you to monetise your mobile business app if you don’t make use of analytics.

 Moreover, analytics will help you detect and monitor the effects of your marketing campaigns on your app users.
 With the help of analytics, you will know the levels of user engagement and interaction.
 For instance, you can know the total time an app user spent on your mobile commercial app.

-Furthermore, analytics will help you gather demographic information and identify behavioral trends of your app users.
+Furthermore, analytics will help you gather demographic information and identify behavioural trends of your app users.